CASSP Workshops

 You must attend the online training before participating in the field trip.
 The field trip costs a one-time $25 workshop fee payable to Partners for Archaeological Site Stewardship, and you must sign a confidentiality agreement to not reveal sensitive site information such as location.

-CASSP Heritage Hikes
+CASSP Heritage Hike

 CASSP leads free hikes to public archaeological and historical sites, where the people can learn about preservation of cultural resources in their area.
-After a brief introduction at the trailhead, participants walk to cultural and natural resources in a four hour hike.
-Previous heritage hikes went to the M*A*S*H filming location in Malibu Creek State Park and to the rock images at the Corn Spring site between Palm Springs and Blythe.
-There will be two more heritage hikes in October in conjunction with the SCA Data Sharing Meetings (https://scahome.org/Data-Sharing)
+After a brief introduction at the trailhead, we view cultural and natural resources in an event that lasts no more than four hours.
+Previous heritage hikes went to the M*A*S*H filming location in Malibu Creek State Park, to the rock images at the Corn Spring site between Palm Springs and Blythe, and to the Old Mission Dam in San Diego (below).